dominicsayers/dominicsayers.github.com/cv.md

 ### Chief Technology Officer (March 2022-present)

-Neural Alpha initially brought me in on an interim basis to retain key clients and ensure stability and continuity of delivery.
-The former CTO was a hands-on engineer and the maturity of process was way below what was ideal.
-I identified the problem areas and put in place a robust plan to steer the company into a more sustainable future in technology terms.
-We have addressed team structure and separation of duties, redundancy of people (no single points of failure) and of process (failsafe, repeatable and automated).
-The team I am building has made good progress in restoring the key client relationships and we are jointly planning a long-term programme of work.
+Neural Alpha initially brought me in on an interim basis to retain key clients and ensure stability and continuity of delivery. <span class="print">The former CTO was a hands-on engineer and the maturity of process was way below what was ideal.
+I identified the problem areas and put in place a robust plan to steer the company into a more sustainable future in technology terms.</span><span class="no-print">I identified key areas for improvement with a major financial services customer and built a solid relationship with them.</span> I have addressed team structure and separation of duties, redundancy of people (no single points of failure) and of process (failsafe, repeatable and automated).
+The team I am building has made good progress in <span class="no-print">enhancing</span><span class="print">restoring</span> the key client relationships and we are jointly planning a long-term programme of work.

 We are now in a phase of both expanding activities with existing clients, but also bringing our own data products to market.
 I have small teams working in both areas so I am maintaining a balance between being an active contributor while allowing the team leads the room to take responsibility for their area.